JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## Julia (Main Documentation)

 [The Julia docs](https://docs.julialang.org/en/v1/) provide provide a robust set of examples and context for the available functionality in the Julia Programming Language.
-The mentor for this project is [Logan Kilpatrick](https://github.com/logankilpatrick) with support from [other Julia Language members](https://github.com/orgs/JuliaLang/people).
+The mentors for this project are [Logan Kilpatrick](https://github.com/logankilpatrick) and [Avik Sengupta](https://github.com/aviks) with support from [other Julia Language members](https://github.com/orgs/JuliaLang/people).

 ### Audit the existing documentation